Marlin, Demelza, Apoifis, Nicholas, and Bennie, Andrew. Aboriginal Sports Coaches, Community, and Culture. Springer, 2020.

 Its unique approach represents a deliberate move away from both settler-colonial studies, which examines historical and present impacts of settler states on Indigenous peoples, and from postcolonial and decolonial scholarship, which predominantly focuses on how Indigenous peoples speak back to the settler state.
 It explores the issues that inform, shape, and give social, legal, and political life to relations between Indigenous and non-Indigenous peoples, both in Australia and globally.

-Maddison, S. The Colonial Fantasy: Why white Australia can't solve black problems.
+Maddison, Sarah.
+The Colonial Fantasy: Why white Australia can't solve black problems.
 Allen & Unwin, 2019.

 Australia is wreaking devastation on Aboriginal and Torres Strait Islander people.
 Whatever the policy, government has done little to improve the quality of life of Indigenous people.
 In far too many instances, interaction with governments has only made Indigenous lives worse.
 Despite this, many Indigenous and non-Indigenous leaders and commentators still believe that working with the state is the only viable option.
 The result is constant churn and reinvention in Indigenous affairs, as politicians battle over the 'right' approach to solving Indigenous problems.